ETHICS, COMPUTING, AND AI

 Collaboration is key say leaders from government, philanthropy, academia, and industry

-Panelists for "Computing for the People: Ethics and AI," L to R: Thomas Friedman (Moderator), Ursula Burns, Jennifer Chayes, Ash Carter, Darren Walker, Megan Smith, and Joi Ito.
-(Photo by Rose Lincoln)
+Panelists for "Computing for the People: Ethics and AI," L to R: Thomas Friedman (Moderator), Ursula Burns, Jennifer Chayes, Ash Carter, Darren Walker, and Megan Smith (Photo by Rose Lincoln)